 Computer Programming (Minor)

 The Department of Computer Science Advising Office will certify the minor prior to graduation.
-The minor must be completed no later than the semester in which the student expects to graduate from his or her degree program.
-Paperwork for certification should be completed no later than during the registration period for the student’s final semester at NC State.
+The minor must be completed no later than the semester in which the student expects to graduate from their degree program.

 SIS Code: 14CPM

 The minor is awarded to students completing the required courses before or during the semester they plan to graduate with their major(s) with a Minor GPA of 2.0 or higher.

 |CSC 230||C and Software Tools||3|

 |CSC 246||Concepts and Facilities of Operating Systems for Computer Scientists||3|

 |CSC 316||Data Structures and Algorithms||3|